DHCW-Digital-Health-and-Care-Wales/wccg-eReferrals-service-app/README.md

 Example payloads for POST endpoints can be found in the `Examples` folder.

 ### POST /api/v1/Referrals/$process-message
-- Description: Creates a referral and returns enriched response
+- Description: Creates a referral and returns enriched response.
 - Request body should be a valid FHIR Bundle JSON object.
 [Example Payload](./src/WCCG.PAS.Referrals.API/Examples/createReferral-example-payload.json)
-- Response is also a FHIR Bundle but enriched with new values generated while the creation process:
+- Response is also a FHIR Bundle but enriched with new values generated while the creation process.

+### GET /api/v1/Referrals/ServiceRequest/&#123;id&#125;
+- Description: Gets a referral by **id**.
+- Route parameter **id** should be a valid GUID.
+- Response is a FHIR Bundle generated based on database data.